SAMexpert logo

 Follow the money

 If there is a SaaS subscription, someone has to pay for it, and that someone is you, i.e. your organisation.
-If you are thinking about SaaS discovery and management, I would assume it is driven by the will to optimise expenses.
+If you are thinking about SaaS discovery and management, I assume it is driven by the will to optimise expenses.

 The problem with SaaS is that it is not an IT service, at least in the traditional way.
 Individuals, departments and outsourcing companies do not necessarily have to go to the IT department to procure it.
 SaaS, in that regard, has overtaken all of the "traditional" Shadow IT in volume; it has become The Shadow IT.